 As this is an interactive workshop, registrants will need a computer (laptop/tablet) with dial-in information available if sound becomes an issue.
 Webcams are encouraged, but not required, as part of the interaction.

-Director of Research Administration Thomas Jefferson University
+Adjunct Faculty, Masters of Research Administration Johns Hopkins University

 Pre-Award Administrator III Emory University